ivanearisty/obsidian/Classes + Uni/PDS/Models/Entity Relationship Model.md

 A weak entity set is depicted via a **double rectangle** with the *discriminator being underlined with a dashed line.*

 ![[Screenshot 2024-09-28 at 1.26.41 PM.jpg|500]]
+Note: The primary key of section is formed by the primary key of the identifying entity set (that is, course), plus the discriminator of the weak entity set (that is, section).
+Thus, the primary key is {course id, sec id, year, semester}.

 The weak entity set section depends on the strong entity set course via the relationship set sec course.

 A weak entity set must have a total participation in its identifying relationship set.